stylesuxx/amazon-bot/README.md

 >Remove all items from the shopping cart - Resolves when succeeded in removing items from the cart

 #### redeem(code)
->Redeem a gift code - Resolves when succeeded in redeeming a gift code **Not tested with actual gift code**
+>Redeem a gift code - Resolves when succeeded in redeeming a gift code **Not tested with an actual gift code - if you do, please let me know in the issues**

 ## Testing
 Since this is a scraper and relies on the Amazon page not changing, an extensive test suite is provided and may be invoked by running: